stardom3645/ablestack-genie-tower/tools/docker-compose/README.md

 (host)$ make docker-compose-container-group-clean
 ```

-### Keycloak Integration
+### SAML and OIDC Integration
-Keycloak is a SAML provider and can be used to test AWX social auth.
+Keycloak can be used as both a SAML and OIDC provider and can be used to test AWX social auth.
 This section describes how to build a reference Keycloak instance and plumb it with AWX for testing purposes.

 First, be sure that you have the awx.awx collection installed by running `make install_collection`.
 Next, make sure you have your containers running by running `make docker-compose`.